 Quicken is a valuable tool for me to track my family’s spending habits.
 Sometimes it helps highlight spending changes.
 A while ago it found an interesting “I spent how much” moment.

 I started working full-time in 1986, so some might say more than a generation ago.
 Depending on how you count, and when I was first hired, I was paid a reasonable wage (not an excessive one, but fair).
 My wife and I lived on this income in a good apartment, and we lived a frugal but reasonable life.

 Flashback to a few years back.
 Two purchases eclipsed my yearly gross income for 1988 (2 years after I had started working full time).
 What did I buy?
 A house?
 A yacht?
 Nope, our “spent how much” moment of spending was on:

 - A knee brace for my daughter who has damaged both her MCL and ACL

-That’s it, yes a fairly big expenditure, but remember this is more than I made gross (before the CRA got a hold of a lot of my income).
-The knee brace is actually about the price of 3 months rent from back then, but it is a necessary purchase (and I will be reimbursed (I hope) in some way from my health plan).
+That’s it, yes, a fairly significant expenditure, but remember this was more than I made gross (before the CRA got a hold of a lot of my income).
+The knee brace was actually about the price of 3 months’ rent from back then.
+It was, however, a necessary purchase (and I was reimbursed by my health plan).

-- The van cost about 43% less than our last van which we purchased new (and paid off, with 0% financing over 5 l-o-n-g years).
+- The van cost about 43% less than our last van which we purchased new.
+We paid it off, with 0% financing over 5 l-o-n-g years.

 - The purchase was not financed, and if I assume a 4.0% financing rate I have saved in the neighbourhood of about $4000 in interest charges (assuming a pay back over 4 years or so).